 The Blacktip Reef shark is habitually identified by its prominent black tips on its fins.
 This species can grow up to 120 centimetres in length and feeds on crustaceans and other small fish.
 They are typically found lying within shallow, inshore waters over reef ledges and sandy flats of tropical and sub-tropical waters of the Indo-Pacific region.
 However, they sometimes appear within brackish and freshwater environments too.

 The Whitetip Reef shark is widely found across the Indo-Pacific region nestling near caves as well as the coral heads and ledges of coral reefs.
 Whitetips are more slender in body shape than other sharks, have oval-shaped eyes, characteristic white tipped fins and can grow up to 1.6 metres in length.
 Its diet consists of eels, octopus and crustaceans.

 Did you know sharks have no bones?
 Their skeletons are made up of cartilage, the same stuff we can find inside our noses!

 Shark Dive Xtreme is now at SEA LIFE Melbourne!

 Experience these apex predators up close.
 No cage, just you, your instructors and our incredible sealife.
 You'll meet our Grey Nurse Shark, sea turtles, huge stingrays, Port Jackson Sharks, Wobbegong Sharks and hundreds more amazing sea creatures.

-Shark Dive Xtreme requires no previous diving experience.
+Shark Dive Xtreme requires no previous diving experience and includes all day aquarium admission.
 Are you ready for the most exhilarating diving experience in Melbourne?
 Find out more information below or book your tickets now!